lowRISC/opentitan/hw/ip/flash_ctrl/doc/flash_ctrl.md

   {name: 'host_addr_i',     wave: 'x..3x.3.33x....', data: ['Adr0', 'Adr1', 'Adr2', 'Adr3']},
   {name: 'host_req_rdy_o',  wave: '1...0..1.......'},
   {name: 'host_req_done_o', wave: '0...10..1110...'},
-  {name: 'rdata_o',         wave: 'x...4x..444x...',data: ['Dat0', 'Dat1', 'Dat2', 'Dat3']},
+  {name: 'host_rdata_o',    wave: 'x...4x..444x...',data: ['Dat0', 'Dat1', 'Dat2', 'Dat3']},
 ]}
 ```

-The host_req_done_o is always single cycle pulsed and upstream logic is expected to always accept and correctly handle the return.
+The `host_req_done_o` is always single cycle pulsed and upstream logic is expected to always accept and correctly handle the return.
 The same cycle the return data is posted a new command / address can be accepted.
-While this example shows flash reads completing in back to back cycles, that is typically not the case.
+While the example shows flash reads completing in back to back cycles, this is typically not the case.
-As host reads are usually tied to host execution upstream, additional latency can severely harm performance and is not desired.

 {{% section2 Controller Read}}